Kwame Kilpatrick: Second sentencing

 On February 19, 2010, Kilpatrick missed a required restitution payment of $79,000.
-The court received only $14,000 on February 19 and then only another $21,175 on February 22.
+The court received only $14,000 on February 19 and another $21,175 on February 22.
 On February 23, Judge Groner approved a warrant for Kilpatrick and ruled in April that he had violated the terms of his probation.
 On May 25, 2010, Kilpatrick was sentenced to one and a half to five years with the Michigan Department of Corrections (with credit for 120 days previously served) for violation of probation, and was afterwards taken back into correctional custody.
 He was housed for fourteen days in the hospital unit of the state prisoner reception center.
 Kilpatrick was later housed in the Oaks Correctional Facility.

 After he was indicted in federal court for additional crimes related to alleged misuse of his campaign funds, Kilpatrick lobbied for a transfer from the Oaks Correctional Facility.
 On July 11, 2010, he was transferred into the Federal Bureau of Prisons (BOP).
 Kilpatrick was incarcerated in the Milan Federal Prison near Milan, Michigan.
 He was released from federal custody on April 6, 2011.
 During his final 118 days of state imprisonment, Kilpatrick resided in the Cotton Correctional Facility.
 Kilpatrick was released on parole on August 2, 2011.
 In August 2011 the court ordered Kilpatrick to pay for his incarceration costs.